USDA FoodKeeper – Cold Storage Guidelines

 To determine if unopened frozen pizza has gone bad, check for any signs of freezer burn such as ice crystals or discoloration on the packaging.
 Smell the pizza for any off odors or a sour smell.
 Lastly, feel the pizza through the packaging for any signs of freezer burn or a mushy texture, which could indicate spoilage.

 Frozen Pizza Unopened may pose risks of contamination by bacteria such as Listeria monocytogenes or Salmonella if not stored properly.
-To prevent foodborne illness, always keep frozen pizza at or below 0°F (-18°C) and avoid thawing and refreezing.
+To reduce the risk of foodborne illness, always keep frozen pizza at or below 0°F (-18°C) and avoid thawing and refreezing.
 High-risk scenarios include leaving the pizza at room temperature for an extended period or consuming it beyond the expiration date.

 To maintain the quality of Frozen Pizza Unopened, store it in the coldest part of the freezer away from any thawing items.
 Double wrapping the pizza in plastic wrap or aluminum foil can help prevent freezer burn and preserve the taste.
 When reheating frozen pizza, use an oven or toaster oven for a crispier crust, and avoid using the microwave for the best results.